Problems (Matt Corby song)

-"Problems" is a song by Australian musician Matt Corby, released on 3 November 2022 as the lead single from his forthcoming third studio album, Everything's Fine (2023).
+"Problems" is a song by Australian musician Matt Corby, released on 3 November 2022 as the lead single from his third studio album, Everything's Fine (2023).

 Background and release

 "Problems" was written within a week of Corby and his family losing their home caused by the 2022 eastern Australia floods.
 His heavily pregnant partner had to be whisked to safety in a small dinghy.

 Corby returned to the studio with renewed focus to rebuild and move forward with clarity.
 Lyrically, Corby explained "It's about how funny humans are creating our own problems and issues that we then have to solve.
 Or creating problems so difficult we then can't solve, and how people talk so much shit and don't do anything – how we're setting ourselves up for failure.
 People want to point the finger but nobody wants to carry anything themselves."

 The song was first played on Triple J on 2 November 2023 and released the following day.